sbkaiprath/phoenix-travels/README.md

 ## Functionality

-The Tourism site promote Tourist spot with latest detailed information to help and provide tourist the best quality Tours.
-Provide the Trending and Popular Tours.
+A Travels website where user can book resort and other utilities directely through logging in

 **Admin**
-has full access of the tourism site.
+has full access of the travels site.

 - Add Tours requested by registered users.
 - Remove Tours if needed.